Ceres Power (LON:CWR) Stock Price Down 36.2% – Here’s What Happened

-Separately, Berenberg Bank reiterated a “buy” rating and set a GBX 650 ($8.21) price target on shares of Ceres Power in a research note on Wednesday, January 29th.
+Separately, Berenberg Bank reaffirmed a “buy” rating and set a GBX 650 ($8.21) target price on shares of Ceres Power in a report on Wednesday, January 29th.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel